GUIDEd Agents: Enhancing Navigation Policies through Task-Specific Uncertainty Abstraction in Localization-Limited Environments: Related Works

-In contrast to prior works, we place our research at the intersection of task-specific navigation and resource-constrained uncertainty management.
-Our proposed GUIDE framework addresses a critical gap in existing literature: how to effectively navigate in environments where high-precision localization is a limited resource that must be strategically utilized.
-While previous approaches either assume unlimited access to precise state estimation or treat uncertainty uniformly across tasks, GUIDE systematically incorporates both task requirements and localization constraints into the navigation policy.
-By providing a principled way to reason about when and where to use costly localization operations, our approach enables robots to dynamically balance task completion with resource usage, adapting their behavior based on the varying importance of uncertainty across different regions of the environment.
+In contrast to prior works, we place our research at the intersection of task-specific, resource-constrained navigation.
+GUIDE addresses a specific gap in the literature: \textit{how to complete navigation tasks in environments where high-precision localization is a limited resource that must be strategically utilized}.
+While previous approaches either assume unlimited access to state estimation or treat uncertainty uniformly, GUIDE grounds task requirements, environmental features and uncertainty into the navigation policy.